JessicaRodriguesFelix/Udemy-Modern-React-with-Redux/README.md

 - Data that changes as the user interacts with our app.
 - When this data changes, React will update content on the screen automatically.
 - This is the one-and-only way we can change what content React shows.
-Even other li

-https://github.com/JessicaRodriguesFelix/udemy-modern-react-with-redux/assets/40796998/de267038-4bb5-438f-8700-7e3a39f534c1

-bs that appear to update content use the state system behind the scenes.
+Even other libs that appear to update content use the state system behind the scenes.
+Major takeaways from section 4:
+- Decide what kind of event you want to watch for (search more used in the React documentation)
+- Create a function.
+Usually called an event handler or callback function.
+- Name the function as a prop to a plain element.
+- Make sure you pass the function using a valid event name (onClick, onMouseOver, etc)
+- Make sure you pass a reference to the function https://github.com/JessicaRodriguesFelix/udemy-modern-react-with-redux/assets/40796998/de267038-4bb5-438f-8700-7e3a39f534c1